Planning an upgrade

 To review the reference hardware requirements for Splunk platform software and Splunk Enterprise Security, see Splunk Enterprise system requirements in this manual.

 Review the known issues

-For the latest details about known issues in this release, see Known Issues in the Splunk Enterprise Security Release Notes Manual.
+For the latest details about known issues in this release, see Known Issues for Splunk Enterprise Security in the Splunk Enterprise Security Release Notes.

 Make a full backup of the search head